This page summarizes commonly asked questions about the Graduate Appointee Insurance Program (GAIP).

 When will dependent premiums for my GAIP coverage be deducted from my paychecks?

-Premiums are typically deducted from your paycheck on the third, fourth, and fifth pay dates of the coverage period, except for the summer period.
-For the summer, instead of a paycheck deduction you’ll receive a bill from LifeWise for the entire coverage period.
+Premiums are deducted from your paycheck the first 5 pay dates of the coverage period, except summer period.
+For the summer, instead of a paycheck deduction, you’ll receive a bill from LifeWise for the entire coverage period.
 Contact LifeWise if you don’t receive this bill by mid-July.

 See GAIP dependent coverage for more information.

 What are monthly premiums for dependent coverage under GAIP?

 See GAIP dependent coverage for monthly premium costs.

 How do I enroll myself and my dependents in GAIP?

 Eligible academic student employees (ASEs) will automatically be enrolled in “GAIP Appointee-Only” coverage based upon their eligibility date.
 LifeWise Assurance Company, the plan administrator, will confirm insurance enrollment via email.
 For more information see GAIP eligibility and coverage.